pbugnion/gmaps/docs/source/how-to-release.rst

  - Verify that the new version is available by running ``pip install gmaps`` in a new virtual environment.

  - Run ``invoke postrelease <version>``, where ``version`` is the version number of the new release.
 This will commit the changes in version, add an annotated tag from the changelog and push the changes to Github.
+It will then change the version back to a ``-dev`` version.

+ - Run ``invoke release_conda <version>`` to release the new version to conda-forge.